NimaJafariComp/NimaJafariComp/README.md

 * 🖥️  See my portfolio at [github](http://github.com/NimaJafariComp)
 * ✉️  You can contact me at [mohammadnimajafari@yahoo.com](mailto:mohammadnimajafari@yahoo.com)
 * 🚀  I'm currently working on [publishing my research papers & projects](http://soon)
-* 🧠  I'm learning - Discrete structures - Computer organization - Machine learning - Statistics - Linear algebra - Advanced data structures - Tensorflow - NumPy
+* 🧠  I'm learning - EVERYTHING I CAN
 * 🤝  I'm open to collaborating on I'm open to collaboration and always on the lookout for exciting projects.
 My passion lies in coding with Java, Python, C, C++, and exploring AI.
 * ⚡  My study secret weapon?
 Blasting music so loud that even my textbooks start dancing.